forsbergapp/app_portfolio/README.md

 	Why
-	As a certified professional developer, develop a new platform using latest technology and paradigm used today and to show a well structured enterprise level platform implemented with pure technology without unnecessary obscure frameworks to be used as reference project and a manual and guidance for future projects.
+	As a certified professional developer, develop a new platform using latest technology and paradigm used today and to show a well structured enterprise level platform implemented to be used as reference project and a manual and guidance for future projects.

 	What
 	Create a web app platform with latest technology supporting any language and regional setting with the most optimized,